Thursday, November 19, 2009

 And fine whatever, it's your prerogative.
 But it's a problem when you're not that way all the time; when you can't live up to your end of the holy bargain.
 You're one way at church and another way at other places.
 You're all "God bless you" when you sneeze at Chick-Fil-a, but are all nervously excited when watching Saw VI.
 It doesn't add up.
 It just doesn't.

 Ass is a bad word, right?
 Whatever.
 We feel better about not saying "ass" than we do about not watching Saw VI.
 Let's be clear...
 Saw VI is about murdering people for fun and calling it entertainment.
-"Ass" is slang... not the nicest of words, but not murder for entertain either.
+"Ass" is slang... not the nicest of words, but not murder for entertainment either.

 I'm not judging you for either of these.
 I'm not gonna judge you if you watch Saw VI OR if you say "ass."
 Know why?
 First of all, cause I just don't care.
 Secondly, because there's enough going on in me to keep me busy...I don't have time to judge your crap.
 (But if you sign off your email with "An ass-less vocabulary," and think someone might stop saying bad words because of it, I'm probably going to make time to judge you.)